agileminor/carnd-pid/README.md

 But in manually exploring the parameters, I found a set that allowed the car to successfully complete the track.

-Here is what I found:
+Here is what I found:<br>
-proportional parameter - basic parameter to steer the car, by itself tends to be unstable even at small values derivative parameter - needed to limit instability introduced by the basic proportional correction.
-Has little effect by itself integration parameter - useful to correct bias and reduce instability, but did not seem necessary in this simulator.
-I had successful lap completions with it set to 0.0.
+proportional parameter - basic parameter to steer the car, by itself tends to be unstable even at small values<br>
+derivative parameter - needed to limit instability introduced by the basic proportional correction.
+Has little effect by itself<br>
+integration parameter - useful to correct bias and reduce instability, but did not seem necessary in this simulator.
+I had successful lap completions with it set to 0.0.<br>

 Overall, I found a small proportional parameter, a large derivative parameter (an order of magnitude larger than Kp) and a very small integration parameter (order of magnitude smaller than Kp) works well.